 Worldwide and also in Switzerland the community which cultivates the open exchange of knowledge is growing.
 Professional open-innovation platforms such as Atizo, or the FabLab for the maker community were recently established.
 The philosophy of open-prototyping or open innovation is consciously delimited by the usual closed development processes, whose “exclusivity” by Schumpeter in 1942 was called “a substantial income for the innovator”.
 In contrast, the supporters of the “open” approach believe that the opening of the process significantly increases the potential for innovation.
 And this ultimately also helps the client of an innovation project.
 From the very beginning, Radiate Engineering was committed to the “open” concept.
 In its latest issue, the Technische Rundschau has dealt with the subject and has also written an article in which Radiate is featured.

 The contents and works on these pages created by the site operators are subject to copyright.
 Duplication, processing, distribution and any form of commercialization of such material beyond the scope of the copyright law shall require the prior written consent of its respective author or creator.

 We strive to keep the contents of our site up to date.
 Despite careful processing, liability is excluded.
 Our offer contains links to external websites of third parties, on whose contents we have no influence.
 The respective provider or operator of the pages is always responsible for the contents of the linked pages.
 For the contents and the correctness of the information of linked websites of foreign information providers no guarantee is taken over.

-In order to receive information about your personal data, the purposes and the parties the data is shared with, please contact the owner.
+In order to receive information about your personal data, the purposes and the parties the data is shared with, please view our Data Protection Statement.